Medicaid Explained

 Determining Eligibility

 One thing that is true for all states is that Medicaid is a health care financing program only for the most needy people.
 This means that those receiving services must not only have low income but limited resources.
-“The income and asset guidelines for Medicaid vary from state to state but are generally similar to those for Supplemental Security Income (SSI),” says Tracy Miller, special needs coordinator for Protected Tomorrows, Inc.
+“The income and asset guidelines for Medicaid vary from state to state but are generally similar to those for Supplemental Security Income (SSI),” says Jeanine Geraci, special needs coordinator for Protected Tomorrows, Inc.

 In other words, certain income criteria must be met, and assets must be less than $2,000.
 This includes money in checking, savings and retirement accounts, stocks, bonds, mutual funds and other investments including real estate (other than the home in which the qualifying person is living).